bbeckley-hub/staphscope-typing-tool/README.md

 ---

+Here's the updated section with the StaphScope Web platform description, incorporating the pipeline flow diagram and clarifying its place within the broader **ESKAPE AMR Platform** (eskape.bio).

+---

 ## 🌐 **StaphScope Web Platform**

-For researchers and clinicians who prefer a graphical interface, **StaphScope Web** provides all the power of the command-line tool in an easy-to-use web application.
+StaphScope is a core component of the **ESKAPE AMR Platform** – a unified web suite for species‑optimized genomic surveillance.
+The web interface brings the power of StaphScope to researchers and clinicians who prefer a graphical, no‑command‑line experience.

 ### **Key Web Features**
-- ✅ **Drag-and-drop file upload** (single, multiple, or ZIP archives)
+- ✅ **Drag‑and‑drop file upload** (single, multiple, or ZIP archives)
 - ✅ **Module selection** – choose which analyses to run
-- ✅ **Real-time progress monitoring** with live logs
+- ✅ **Real‑time progress monitoring** with live logs
 - ✅ **Beautiful HTML reports** with interactive visualizations
 - ✅ **Download all results as a single ZIP** file
 - ✅ **Responsive design** – works on desktop and tablet